benjaminselfridge/model-checking/doc/ModelChecking2.md

                 , ( unconditionally, ReturnCoin, Start ) ]
 ```

-Now, for each action, we define what effect it has on the program state:
+Now, for each action, we define the effect it has on the program state:

 ``` {.haskell .literate}
   , pgEffect = \action -> case action of